MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/motionsense.md

 # MotionSense

 A custom wrist sensor developed by The Ohio State University.
 It captures and transmits 3-axis accelerometer and gyroscope data over a Bluetooth Low Energy wireless channel.
-This device has a run time of about 24 hours on a charge while transmitting the data.
+This device has a runtime of about 24 hours on a charge while transmitting the data.

 ![MotionSense Hardware](../../images/MotionSenseWrist.png)